How Consistent Was Every Premier League Lineup This Season?

 Arsenal Football Club entered the season aiming to earn a top-four spot and return to the Champions League after six years away.
 So while ending such a promising season without a trophy after spending almost the whole campaign at the top of the table will be brutally disappointing for the Gunners, any reasonable supporter4There are some reasonable Arsenal supporters out there, right? would’ve given you a resounding “yes” if you asked them at the beginning of the season if they would take a second-place finish.

-The biggest shake-ups to Arsenal lineups have come through injury — most notably to striker Gabriel Jesus, who missed 12 matches after sustaining a knee injury during the World Cup, and center back William Saliba, who has been out since suffering a season-ending back injury on March 16.
+The biggest shake-ups to Arsenal lineups came through injury — most notably to striker Gabriel Jesus, who missed 12 matches after sustaining a knee injury during the World Cup, and center back William Saliba, who had been out since suffering a season-ending back injury on March 16.
 Arteta employed a next-man-up approach to steady the ship, slotting Eddie Nketiah and Rob Holding in the starting 11 for long stretches,6Nketiah started and played the full 90 minutes in the first nine matches without Jesus while Holding started and played the full 90 minutes in the first six matches without Saliba. minimizing the impact on Arsenal’s STABLE score.
-Arsenal will probably need to upgrade their roster and build depth over the summer if they want to challenge for trophies next season, but their small and close-knit squad has outpaced expectations this year.
+Arsenal will probably need to upgrade their roster and build depth over the summer if they want to challenge for trophies next season, but their small and close-knit squad had outpaced expectations this year.

 If you’re a Newcastle United supporter, 2022-23 was about as close to a dream season as you could’ve hoped for.
 Finishing top-four and qualifying for the Champions League is a massive achievement for the Magpies, who hadn’t finished higher than 10th in the Premier League table since the 2011-12 competition (and had even suffered relegation in the 2015-16 season).
 Newcastle’s overperformance boils down to three main factors: money, player development and defense.
 Saudi Arabian ownership has flushed Newcastle with cash and they’ve used it adeptly, bringing in talented players in key positions of need like midfielder Bruno Guimarães and forward Alexander Isak.
 Manager Eddie Howe and his staff also have found a way to make their existing players so much better, elevating the likes of Joelinton, Miguel Almirón and Sean Longstaff into top-level Premier League players.

 Such a massive influx of players in a short period of time bloated the Chelsea squad to the extent that players reportedly had to change in the hallway, sit on the floor in team meetings and split into separate training sessions.
 What resulted was a team lacking any semblance of identity or cohesion.
-Compounded by a number of long-term or lingering injuries affecting key players such as N'Golo Kanté, Reece James, Ben Chilwell, Thiago Silva, Wesley Fofana and Armando Broja (just to name a few), Chelsea never figured out a lineup that worked — in 36 matches, Chelsea have used 36 different starting 11s.
-At this point, Chelsea supporters can do nothing more than be relieved that the team avoided being sent down to the Championship and hope that the team shows any sense of identity or improvement next season under presumed new head coach Mauricio Pochettino.
+Compounded by a number of long-term or lingering injuries affecting key players such as N'Golo Kanté, Reece James, Ben Chilwell, Thiago Silva, Wesley Fofana and Armando Broja (just to name a few), Chelsea never figured out a lineup that worked — in 38 matches, Chelsea used 38 different starting 11s.
+At this point, Chelsea supporters can do nothing more than be relieved that the team avoided being sent down to the Championship and hope that the team shows any sense of identity or improvement next season under new head coach Mauricio Pochettino.

 Each club’s fingerprint and STABLE score tells its unique story of the 2022-23 season.
 Explore each team yourself below and see what their match-to-match lineups looked like this season: